 3. Benefits Of Using An Electric Bike?

 - Fitness benefits – cycling is a fantastic cardiovascular exercise and even on an electric bike you can get exercise.

 - Environmental benefits – electric bikes do not create as much pollution as a car or motorbike.
-Using an electric bike can help to improve the air quality due to fewer carbon emissions in the atmosphere.
+Using an electric bike can help to improve air quality due to fewer carbon emissions in the atmosphere.

 - Monetary benefits – electric bikes may seem expensive initially but in the long run, they will save you money.
 Replacing your battery every two years is much cheaper than filling a car tank of fuel every week.

-- Fast and Time Saving – electric bikes are perfect for inner city commutes as you can make use of bicycle lanes that have much less traffic than car lanes, allowing you to save time on your commute and get where you need to be much faster.
+- Fast and Time Saving – Electric bikes are perfect for inner city commutes as you can make use of bicycle lanes that have much less traffic than car lanes, allowing you to save time on your commute and get where you need to be much faster.

 4. Frequently Asked Questions

 Do Electric Bikes Give You Exercise?

 While electric bikes do give you more support than a regular bike they are still found to elevate both breathing and heart rate so that you get a decent workout.
 Regular bikes do give a greater, longer workout and so if you are more concerned about workouts rather than saving time a regular bike may be better suited to you.

 Like most products, electric bike features will vary between models and manufacturers.
 Only some electric bikes have a feature whereby your pedaling is converted into electricity which the battery uses.
 Most bikes need their batteries to be recharged by plugging them into an electrical socket.